 AMD FreeSync works by piggybacking on top of the VESA Adaptive—Sync standard, which is part of DisplayPort 1.2a.
 It simply adds new functions to the existing DisplayPort specification.
 Additionally, AMD doesn’t charge royalties or licensing costs, making the addition of FreeSync to a monitor essentially free.
 Because of this, FreeSync is more widely available on monitors at a lower price than Nvidia’s G-Sync.

 There’s a lot of debate between which technology is better and there are plenty of articles and discussions you could dive into about the topic.
-However, the main consideration is which one is compatible with your graphics card as unfortunately, neither works with its rival’s graphics card.
-G-Synch requires a GeForce GTX 500-series (or newer) graphics card; while FreeSync requires a Radeon Rx 200-series (or newer graphics card), though some models are not supported.
-To ensure FreeSync is compatible with your system, check out the AMD FreeSync page.
+However, the main consideration is which one is compatible with your graphics card as unfortunately, very few work with its rival’s graphics card.
+G-Sync requires a GeForce GTX 500-series (or newer) graphics card; while FreeSync requires a Radeon Rx 200-series (or newer graphics card), though some models are not supported, and only some GTX 10-series are Freesync compatible, and only if that particluar FreeSync monitor is G-Sync compatible.
+It sounds rather confusing when you lay it all out like that, but the general rule is AMD Graphics Card = FreeSync, Nvidia Graphics Card = G-Sync.

 Now that you're filled in on the basic terms when it comes to computer monitors, you can finally start searching for that perfect monitor.
-Start checking out our entire range of computer monitors here!
-And don't forget to keep your eyes on PB Tech Tips & News for latest on tech!
+Start checking out our entire range of computer monitors here, and be sure to keep your eyes on PB Tech Tips & News for latest on tech!